mansourka06/ansible-server-setup/README.md

 ### Prerequisites
 - Linux basic knowlege

-### Installing
-Here is same step for using this project.

-- clone the repository: git clone https://github.com/mansourka06/ansible-server-setup.git

 ### Usage
 :information_souce: **Informations**

+Here is same step for using this project.

+* 1- clone the repository: git clone https://github.com/mansourka06/ansible-server-setup.git

-- specialise your install by setting your in varibales in the [host_vars file](./host_vars)
+* 2- specialise your install by setting your in varibales in the [host_vars file](./host_vars)

-- Choose the roles your want to install form the [playbook](./playbook.yml)
+* 3- Choose the roles your want to install form the [playbook](./playbook.yml)

-- run the playbook: **ansinble-playbook playbook.yml**
+* 4- run the playbook: **ansinble-playbook playbook.yml**

 ### Auhtor